qcc_fondo

 To build a knowledge city in the State of Zacatecas, with public and private investment, that is an ecosystem to foster innovation, development and competitiveness in the region through the triple helix model (academia-business-government) and the paradigm of the fourth industrial revolution (industry 4.0) in a way that is economically, environmentally and socially sustainable

+The first urban development project at the Quantum City of Knowledge complex was carried out during 2012 and 2013 by architect Mario Schjetnan.
+Although not definitive, it marked the beginning of the process of developing a formal master plan and conceptualizing the desired outcome.
 With Schjetnan, those involved in the project began to understand several implications of a Science and Technology Park (STP): social integration, environmental impact, and connection to the urban area.
-This initial approach helped to define the size and importance of the project.
+This initial approach helped to define the scale and importance of the project.

-In this first semester, one of the most ambitious and decisive processes was undertaken: the construction of a grade-separated vehicular bridge that allows the circulation of the railway line to remain intact, and facilitates access to the complex and connection with the city's communication routes.
+In the first half of the year, one of the most ambitious and crucial projects was undertaken: the construction of a grade-separated vehicular bridge that maintains the continuity of the railway line and facilitates access to the complex and its connection to the city's transportation network.
+On October 6, 2017, the second phase of development began on the six hectares, with the start of construction on two research centers and the infrastructure to house small, technology-based businesses, known as the Tech Mall.

-Why the name Quantum?
+Why the name QUANTUM?

 A review of the recent history of science and technology reveals that quantum physics has been fundamental to the development of the technology that impacts us today, and which is becoming increasingly relevant for future scientific and technological developments.
 "Quantum" is a word that is both classical and cutting-edge.
 Whether understood as an Anglo-Saxon or Latin term, it enjoys international recognition, regardless of culture or knowledge community.